DustinHartzler/100-days-of-code/log.md

 **Thoughts**: Today was a wonky day with half a day training, so I gave up trying to work on tickets.
 So I worked on a few outstanding issues that I could find.
 My goal is 4 pull requests per month and I've got 2 in so far.

 **Link to work**: Redacted (private repository)

+### Day 27: 24 January 2017

+**Today's Progress**: More work today on the settings layout for WooCommerce USPS extension

+**Thoughts**: It's fun to work on projects that I use daily for work.
+I think I'll keep up working on WooCommerce extensions Monday-Friday and my projects on the weekends for a few weeks.

+**Link to work**: Redacted (private repository)